Kiamo2/YATI/README.md

 ## Support

-Support is active i.e. if issues should arise I'll do my best to resolve them.
+Support is active i.e. if issues should arise I'll do my best to resolve them.<br>
+In case you find the importer useful you might consider to buy me a coffee:  https://www.buymeacoffee.com/kiamo2.

 ## License
 [MIT License](LICENSE).
 Copyright (c) 2023 Roland Helmerichs.